-Jaguar’s first electric car, when it comes to India during the festival season of 2020, is expected to be priced at around the Rs.1 crore mark.
+The Jaguar I-Pace is available to pre-book now and will go on sale in March.
+It is expected to be priced at around the Rs.1 crore mark.
 Jaguar Land Rover India has partnered with Tata Power to set up a basic network of fast chargers for its customers.
-We expect JLR to bring directly the 2021 Jaguar I-Pace in India in three trims: S, SE and HSE.
+JLR will offer the Jaguar I-Pace in India in three trims: S, SE and HSE.
 The first unit of the Jaguar electric car landed at the Mumbai Port just earlier this week to complete local testing.

 Mahindra Atom (Quadricycle)